Before we get into the latest trends related to employee engagement, let’s clear up a few key concepts that make it the dynamic subject it is.

 - When things change quickly, they disrupt the status quo.
 The first instinct is to retreat into old habits and withdraw from innovation and new ideas.
 On the contrary, you should listen more – place increased reliance on the opinions of those at the coal face.
 When the penny drops that views of staff count in developing strategy, engagement gets an energizing boost.

 - If employees see managers as a blockage to their career improvement instead of a help, they’ll abandon ship at the first opportunity.
 Employees fit into a team culture more readily when managers routinely recognize and acknowledge better performance and dole out more responsibility.

 Flexibility, Employee Feedback, and Workplace Wellness

-There’s no one in the workforce in 2020 that believes the future is set in stone.
+There’s no one in the workforce today that believes the future is set in stone.
 Employees today expect change at the drop of a hat – in the markets, the economy, politics, international relations, peer attitudes, and employer reactions to all these items.
 Unless there’s room to move people around and people willing to move around, employee engagement will fail.
 It throws flexibility and an open-door to employee feedback firmly into the crosshairs of management planning.

 The COVID-19 pandemic